mukmai/mukmai.github.io/index.md

 ### About myself

 My name is Cheuk Him Deacon Kum and I graduated from UC San Diego with a bachelor’s degree in Computer Science.
 I mainly focus on game developing related field such as computer graphics and game engine and of course game design.
 I chose this field because I have been a gamer for a very long time and I would also like to create game that people will also enjoy playing it.
 I had a couple game related projects in my school years and some of those led to an internship in Nanome, a company that use Unity3D and Oculus Rift to represent 3d graphs and chemical bonds in VR.
-And now I am working under Feeling Game Company as a Game Developer and Producer.
+And now I am working under Feeling Game Company as a Game Developer.

 Willing to try out and learn more new things, feel free to contact me if there is anything interesting to work on.